vaibhavholani/hca_backend/project_log.md

 1. Test the fix to ensure it works correctly in all scenarios
 2. Consider adding a similar check for other system tables that shouldn't be audited
 3. Update documentation to reflect the changes

+## Implemented Audit Trail User Tracking

+**Date:** March 11, 2025

+### End Goal
+Fix the issue where the `created_by` and `last_updated_by` columns added by the audit trail schema were not being populated in database operations.

+### Completed Steps

+1. **Created New Function for Audit Fields**
+   - Added `add_audit_fields_to_query` function in `db_connector.py` to modify queries to include audit fields
+   - Function handles both INSERT queries (adding created_by and last_updated_by) and UPDATE queries (adding last_updated_by)
+   - Implemented regex-based parsing to modify queries without breaking existing functionality
+   - Added checks to avoid duplicate fields if they're already in the query

+2. **Updated Query Execution Flow**
+   - Modified `execute_query` function to call the new `add_audit_fields_to_query` function before executing queries
+   - Ensured the current_user_id is passed to the function for proper audit field population
+   - Maintained the existing order of operations to ensure RETURNING clauses still work correctly

+3. **Added Error Handling**
+   - Implemented try-except blocks to catch and handle any errors during query modification
+   - Added fallback to return the original query if modification fails, ensuring system stability
+   - Added logging for any errors that occur during query modification

+### Current Progress
+The issue has been fixed, and the `created_by` and `last_updated_by` columns are now being properly populated in all database operations.
+This ensures that the audit trail system can track not only what changes were made and when, but also who made those changes.

+### Files Modified
+- `psql/db_connector.py`

+### Backend Information
+- **Audit Fields**: created_by and last_updated_by columns are now populated with the current user's ID
+- **Query Modification**: Queries are modified before execution to include the audit fields
+- **Error Handling**: System remains stable even if query modification fails

+### Next Steps
+1. Test the implementation with various query types and formats
+2. Consider adding support for other SQL query formats (e.g., INSERT ...
+SELECT)
+3. Update documentation to reflect the changes